Skip to main content

 2 mentions Positive Neutral Negative

-The graphics have notable issues, particularly at the edges of the screen, which are attributed to the limitations of the NES's drawing capabilities.
+The graphics are hindered by noticeable issues at the edges of the screen, primarily due to the limitations of the NES's drawing capabilities.

 Buy HEBEREKE Enjoy Edition